NetHack: Gameplay

 Before starting a game, players choose their character's race, role, sex, and alignment, or allow the game to assign the attributes randomly.
 There are traditional fantasy roles such as knight, wizard, rogue, and priest; but there are also unusual roles, including archaeologist, tourist, and caveman.
 The player character's role and alignment dictate which deity the character serves and is supported by in the game, "how other monsters react toward you", as well as character skills and attributes.

 After the player character is created, the main objective is introduced.
 To win the game, the player must retrieve the Amulet of Yendor, found at the lowest level of the dungeon, and offer it to their deity.
 Successful completion of this task rewards the player with the gift of immortality, and the player is said to "ascend", attaining the status of demigod.
 Along the path to the amulet, a number of sub-quests must be completed, including one class-specific quest.

 There are three major antagonists in NetHack: the Luciferesque god Moloch, who stole the Amulet of Yendor from the creator god Marduk; the high priest (or priestess) of Moloch, who holds the Amulet of Yendor; and the most prominent antagonist, the Wizard of Yendor, who will stalk the player throughout the rest of the game after the first encounter by resurrecting and attacking them periodically.
 The game's final bosses in the Astral Plane are the Riders: three of the Four Horsemen of the Apocalypse, Death, Famine and Pestilence.
-It is often proposed that the player character represents the fourth horseman, War.
+The player character represents the fourth horseman, War, as stated in a comment in the source code (though not explicit within the game).

 The player's character is, unless they opt not to be, accompanied by a pet animal, typically a kitten or little dog, although knights begin with a saddled pony.
 Pets grow from fighting, and they can be changed by various means.
 Most of the other monsters may also be tamed using magic or food.